DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * VpcId [String](#string)

 ### DBClusterSnapshotAlreadyExistsFault
-* DBClusterSnapshotAlreadyExistsFault `object`: User already has a DB cluster snapshot with the given identifier.
+* DBClusterSnapshotAlreadyExistsFault `object`: The user already has a DB cluster snapshot with the given identifier.

 ### DBClusterSnapshotAttribute
 * DBClusterSnapshotAttribute `object`: <p>Contains the name and values of a manual DB cluster snapshot attribute.</p> <p>Manual DB cluster snapshot attributes are used to authorize other AWS accounts to restore a manual DB cluster snapshot.
 For more information, see the <a>ModifyDBClusterSnapshotAttribute</a> API action.</p>